-Example risks and issues Possible remedial action Staff (use 'RACI' to Forward planning Action determine who should be listed) Timetabling Assessment schedule clashes with other activities Plan/establish priorities well ahead (e.g. start of academic year) for all subjects or lines of learning Plan dates in consultation with school calendar - negotiate with other parties SLT, EO Too many assessments close together across subjects or lines of learning Plan assessments so they are spaced over the duration of the course Space assessments to at least allow candidates some time between assessments APA, CDs Accommodation 1 I
+Example risks and issues Possible remedial action Forward planning Action Staff (use 'RACI' to determine who should be listed) Timetabling Assessment schedule clashes with other activities Plan/establish priorities well ahead (e.g. start of academic year) for all subjects or lines of learning Plan dates in consultation with school calendar - negotiate with other parties SLT, EO Too many assessments close together across subjects or lines of learning Plan assessments so they are spaced over the duration of the course Space assessments to at least allow candidates some time between assessments DH, CDs Accommodation ,

-Insufficient space in classrooms for candidates Once group sizes are known at the start of the year, flag Use more than one classroom or multiple EO, CM, SLT instances where regular classroom space may not be suitable to conduct controlled assessment sittings where necessary Insufficient facilities for all candidates Careful planning ahead and booking of rooms / centre facilities EO, CM, SLT Downloading awarding body set t tasks I IT system unavailable on day of assessment Download tasks well ahead of scheduled assessment date in all cases Book IT equipment well ahead and download tasks before scheduled date of assessment EO, IT technicians Teaching staff/assessors unable to access task details Test secure access rights ahead of schedule every year and every session Ensure teaching staff/assessors have access rights for correct area of awarding body secure extranet sites ahead of time CDs, SLT Loss of task details in transmission Download tasks well ahead of scheduled assessment date Report loss to awarding body for replacement; download again EO, SLT Absent candidates 1 Candidates absent for all or part of assessment (various reasons) Plan alternative session(s) for candidates EO, PDs Candidates have a scheduling clash for exams or assessment (possibly offsite on consortium teaching) Always consider candidate timetables well ahead and decide on priorities in advance to scheduling clashes Check before booking the date; provide an alternative date, where necessary and consult awarding body procedures for dealing with timetabling clashes EO, SLT N.B. retakes of controlled assessment are limited Control levels for task taking I Assessment is undertaken under incorrect level of control (time, resources, supervision and collaboration) Ensure teaching staff/assesors know what level is applicable and understand what is Seek guidance from the awarding body EO, SLT involved.
+Insufficient space in classrooms for candidates Insufficient facilities for all candidates Once group sizes are known at the start of the year, flag instances where regular classroom space may not be suitable to conduct controlled assessment Careful planning ahead and booking of rooms / centre facilities Use more than one classroom or multiple sittings where necessary EO, CM, SLT Downloading awarding body se t tasks IT system unavailable on day of assessment Download tasks well ahead of scheduled assessment date in all cases Book IT equipment well ahead and download tasks before scheduled date of assessment EO, IT technicians Teaching staff/assessors unable to access task details Test secure access rights ahead of schedule every year and every session Ensure teaching staff/assessors have access rights for correct area of awarding body secure extranet sites ahead of time CDs, SLT Loss of task details in transmission Download tasks well ahead of scheduled assessment date Report loss to awarding body for replacement; download again EO, SLT Absent candidates Candidates absent for all or part of assessment (various reasons) Plan alternative session(s) for candidates EO, PDs Candidates have a scheduling clash for exams or assessment (possibly offsite on consortium teaching) Always consider candidate timetables well ahead and decide on priorities in advance to scheduling clashes Check before booking the date; provide an alternative date, where necessary and consult awarding body procedures for dealing with timetabling clashes N.B. retakes of controlled assessment are limited EO, SLT Control levels for task taking Assessment is undertaken under incorrect level of control (time, resources, supervision and collaboration) Ensure teaching staff/assesors know what level is applicable and understand what is Seek guidance from the awarding body EO, SLT involved.
 Provide training if required Supervision Student study diary/plan not provided or completed Ensure teaching staff/assessors are aware of the need for study diary/plans to be completed early in course Ensure candidates start, continue and complete study diary/plans that are signed after every session EO, CDS Teaching staff/assessors do not understand supervision of controlled assessment is their responsibility Ensure teaching staff/assessors understand nature of controlled assessments and their role in supervision EO Suitable supervisor has not been arranged for an assessment where teaching staff/assessors are not supervising A suitable supervisor must be arranged for any controlled assessment where a teacher/assessor is not supervising, in line with the awarding body specification.
 EO, SLT

-Not all controlled assessment whether for the Diploma or GCSEs will require the completion of a study diary or study plans
+^{} Not all controlled assessment whether for the Diploma or GCSEs will require the completion of a study diary or study plans

-Example risks and issues Possible remedial action Forward planning Action Staff (use - 'RACI' to determine who should be listed) Task setting · Teaching staff/assessors fail to correctly set tasks Ensure teaching staff/assessors understand the task setting arrangements as defined in the awarding body specification Seek guidance from the awarding body SLT Assessments have not been moderated as required in the awarding body specification Check specification and plan required moderation appropriately Seek guidance from the awarding body CDs, SLT Security of materials
+Example risks and issues Possible remedial action Staff (use 'RACI' to Forward planning Action determine who should be listed) Task setting Teaching staff/assessors fail to correctly set tasks Ensure teaching staff/assessors understand the task setting arrangements as defined in the awarding body specification Seek guidance from the awarding body SLT Assessments have not been moderated as required in the awarding body specification Check specification and plan required moderation appropriately Seek guidance from the awarding body CDs, SLT Security of materials